Sourcemap Explorer

 Structured detection output

-NerdyData gives you raw matches.
-Sourcemap Explorer gives you a categorized stack with versions, WordPress plugins, and third-party filtering applied.
+NerdyData gives you raw matches that you have to interpret.
+Sourcemap Explorer gives you a categorized stack with versions, WordPress plugins, third-party tracker filtering and confidence ranking — the interpreted answer rather than the raw evidence.

 Depth over breadth